Caille Roti avec des Legumes

 I scooped the seeds from a couple of courgettes and cut think planks, which I seared in butter in a separate pan.
 I plated the onion-pepper mix and arranged the zucchini in a swirl over top as the quail were getting ready to exit the sauna.
 The result was a table presentation that looked as good as it tasted.

-One Response to “Caille Roti avec des Legumes”
+2 Responses to “Caille Roti avec des Legumes”

 1. Aurora Says: